mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 The core idea behind the Shamir's algorithm, also known as the 4-list algorithm, is using the meet-in-the-middle approach.
 The algorithm generates the product of the list of states for the first 5 moves from the solved state multiplied by itself cleverly (which is equivalent to generating the first 10 moves) and finding the intersection with the same process done to the scrambled state [^bawden-1987].

 Even though advertised as "the first practical algorithm for finding the shortest solution for any given state of Rubik's cube", this claim remained unfulfilled by the authors.
-Presumably due to hardware limmitations they have only reported that the algorithm was successfully implemented for the list of all states within 4 (and not needed 5) face turns [^shamir-fiat-moses-shimshoni-tardos-1989].
+Presumably due to hardware limitations they have only reported that the algorithm was successfully implemented for the list of all states within 4 (and not needed 5) face turns [^shamir-fiat-moses-shimshoni-tardos-1989].

 A simple counting argument known from the early 1980s dictates that there are states requiring at least 18 face turns [^singmaster-1981].
 Unfortunately, such states seemed to be beyond the reach of the 4-list algorithm executed on the hardware of the late 1980s.
 Today, however, running the same algorithm on a modern PC guarantees a solution within 20 moves, including the optimal one [^smith-nd].